jamesfawcett/Thinkpad-X2100-51nb-OpenCore-Hackintosh/README.md

 Thanks for your support, your help was crucial for my progress!

-- [lulujyc] (https://github.com/lulujyc/51nb-X210-Hackintosh) for his insights and help
+- [lulujyc](https://github.com/lulujyc/51nb-X210-Hackintosh) for helpful insights and help
 - [Dortania](https://github.com/dortania) for this in depth OpenCore Desktop Guide
 - [Acidanthera](https://github.com/acidanthera) So many quality Kexts!
 - [OpenCore project](https://github.com/OpenCorePkg) So much better than Clover!